 Grants through this program are offered once yearly.
 Grant proposals are reviewed by a committee of Rubin staff and additional experts as needed and appropriate.

-The first step to apply for a Rubin x Research grant is to submit an online letter of inquiry by March 15 summarizing the project you’re seeking support for.
+The first step to apply for a Rubin x Research grant is to submit an online letter of inquiry by March 6 summarizing the project you’re seeking support for.
 Based on the letters of inquiry, the Rubin will determine whether it will consider a full proposal.
-Applicants will be notified by April 15 if they have received an invitation to apply for the grant.
+The letter of inquiry form will open on February 16.

 The grant application should expand on the brief information given in the letter of inquiry.
 The maximum summary length is 2,000 words maximum and must contain: